mosra/magnum-bindings/doc/python/magnum.trade.rst

     :raise KeyError: If :p:`name` was not found
     :raise IndexError: If :p:`level` is negative or not less than :ref:`mesh_level_count()` for this mesh

+.. py:property:: magnum.trade.AbstractImporter.material_count
+    :raise AssertionError: If no file is opened
+.. py:function:: magnum.trade.AbstractImporter.material_for_name
+    :raise AssertionError: If no file is opened
+.. py:function:: magnum.trade.AbstractImporter.material_name
+    :raise AssertionError: If no file is opened
+    :raise IndexError: If :p:`id` is negative or not less than :ref:`material_count`

+.. py:function:: magnum.trade.AbstractImporter.material(self, id: int)
+    :raise AssertionError: If no file is opened
+    :raise RuntimeError: If material import fails
+    :raise IndexError: If :p:`id` is negative or not less than :ref:`material_count`
+.. py:function:: magnum.trade.AbstractImporter.material(self, name: str)
+    :raise AssertionError: If no file is opened
+    :raise RuntimeError: If material import fails
+    :raise KeyError: If :p:`name` was not found

 .. py:property:: magnum.trade.AbstractImporter.texture_count
     :raise AssertionError: If no file is opened